2006–07 South-West Indian Ocean cyclone season: Moderate Tropical Storm Anita

 A low-pressure area developed on November 26 to the north of Madagascar.
 Located within an area of moderate wind shear, the system consolidated its associated convection while moving southwestward.
 The JTWC classified the system as Tropical Cyclone 03S on November 29.
 That day, the disturbance turned to the south, paralleling the east coast of Mozambique while moving around a ridge.
 On November 30, the MFR upgraded the system to Moderate Tropical Storm Anita, estimating peak 10–minute winds of 65 km/h.
 On the same day, the JTWC estimated peak 1–minute winds of 85 km/h.
 Anita soon encountered higher wind shear, causing the convection to diminish over the center, and for Anita to weaken back to a tropical depression.
 The MFR stopped tracking Anita on December 3.

 While moving close to Mozambique, Anita dropped heavy rainfall in southeast Tanzania, reaching 152 mm over 24 hours.
-Heavy rainfall also occurred in the Comoros, eastern Mozambique, and northwest Madagascar, causing flash flooding.
+Heavy rainfall also occurred in the Comoros, northern Mozambique, and northwest Madagascar, causing flash flooding.